Hormone Testing and Interpretation for Male Infertility

 [Note: some labs report estradiol in different units of measure, ng/dL; 1 ng/dL = 1 pg/mL.].

 2) Abnormal testosterone-to-estradiol ratio- The normal ratio between the total testosterone and estradiol (called the T/E ratio) should be 10:1 or greater.
 A T/E ratio of less than this can signify an imbalance between the testosterone and estradiol levels, which can potentially have a negative impact on sperm production.
 So, for example, if the total testosterone is 510 and the estradiol is 46, then the T/E ratio is 11.1 (510 divided by 46), which is normal.
-If, however, the total testosterone is 510 and the estradiol is 55, then the T/E ratio is too low at 9.3 (510 divided by 55).
+If, however, the total testosterone is 510 and

 THE RISKS OF LOW ESTRADIOL LEVELS